 The guidelines cover questions of cost, licensing and timing, with expectations for all stakeholders including researchers, research organisations and research funders.
 There are also a range of technical requirements listed for journals, publishers and repositories.

 In addition, cOAlition S members intend to subscribe to the principles on research assessment set out in the San Francisco Declaration on Research Assessment (DORA) and there will be an expectation for institutions to commit to similar principles.
-Note : following the November 2018 Research Committee, chaired by VP Research and Innovation, we will be consulting Schools on signing up to DORA.
+Note : the University is now signed up to DORA.